-Chef David Myers has created a modern French bistro on the third floor of The Cosmopolitan, with help from Executive Chef Brian Howard.
+Chef David Myers has created a modern French bistro on the third floor of The Cosmopolitan of Las Vegas.

-If you'd like to get a taste of Howard's impressive cuisine, try the Bistronomy menu, a five-course menu that features a tender venison carpaccio with quail egg and sweetbreads and bacon-wrapped swordfish.
+If you'd like to get a taste of the impressive cuisine, try the Bistronomy menu, a five-course menu that features a tender venison carpaccio with quail egg and sweetbreads and bacon-wrapped swordfish.

 Start with the Grand Plateau -- an impressive double-decker presentation filled with various fresh seafood items like raw oysters, mussels, lobster, crab and shrimp.
 You might have trouble talking with your dinner company (it's a tall display), but chances are, you'll be enjoying and you won't be saying much anyway.

 One menu item you must try is the cream of mushroom soup.
 A warm, comforting, creamy soup with a pungent aroma is served over a foie gras agnolotti.
 This delicious soup is a perfect cool-weather remedy and successfully delivers on several layers of flavor and texture.

 One of my favorite dishes on the menu is the roasted bone marrow.
 Admittedly, it's an acquired taste -- not everyone likes the fatty tissue inside of the beef bone, but roasted bone marrow is a delicacy, especially in Europe.
 At Comme Ça, spread a little over toast with oxtail jam and lemon parsley for a great appetizer.

 The crispy skate Grenobloise is served simply, with lemon, butter and capers.
 The fish is light and tender on the inside with a crisp flaky exterior, which only comes from a perfect pan sear.

 There are several "Cote de Boeuf" or cuts of beef on the menu, including a perfectly marbled ribeye that goes great with pommes frites.